So here we are halfway through 2018, and this seems like a good time to take stock of Mum’s the Boss.

 Now that I have the time and inclination to come back to this blog, I did wonder to myself whether I still had an audience at all, was anyone out there to listen to my inane ramblings?
 Ratings had certainly gone down and my email list had dwindled to almost nothing.

-So the last three months have been an experiment – I have been writing again, and curating posts from elsewhere too.
-I have taken some hesitant steps back out into social media land and decided to have a go at Pinterest, whch I had always avoided as irrelevant up to now.
+So the last three months have been an experiment – I have been writing again and curating posts from elsewhere too.
+I have taken some hesitant steps back out into social media land and decided to have a go at Pinterest,

 And the definitive answer is yes – I most certainly do still have a potential readership and a market, although perhaps not the one that I thought I was appealing to.